ONLINE EVENT: Screening of L'eau est la Vie (Water is Life): From Standing Rock to the Swamp

 RSVP at tinyurl.com/WaterisLifeRSVP

-Co-sponsored by the Environmental Studies program, the Biology Department, and the Sociology Department.
+Co-sponsored by the Environmental Studies program, the Biology Department, the BC Global Health program, and the Sociology Department.

 Part of BC's Green Week.

 Light refreshments to be served.